-- Asset Liability Management (ALM) Policy of the Bank specifically deals with liquidity and interest rate risk management. - As envisaged in the ALM policy, liquidity risk is managed through Traditional Gap Analysis based on the residual maturity / behavioural pattern of assets and liabilities as prescribed by RBI. - Monitoring of prudential (tolerance) limits set for different residual maturity time buckets, large deposits, loans, various liquidity ratios for efficient asset liability management; - The Bank has also put in place mechanism of short term dynamic liquidity and contingency plan for liquidity risk management; - Contingency Funding Plan (CFP), approved by the Board sets process to take care of crisis in the event of liquidity crunch or a run on the Bank.
+- Asset Liability Management (ALM) Policy of the Bank specifically deals with liquidity and interest rate risk management. - As envisaged in the ALM policy, liquidity risk is managed through Traditional Gap Analysis based on the residual maturity / behavioural pattern of assets and liabilities as prescribed by RBI. - Monitoring of prudential (tolerance) limits set for different residual maturity time buckets, large deposits, loans, various liquidity ratios for efficient asset liability management; - Contingency Funding Plan (CFP), approved by the Board sets process to take care of crisis in the event of liquidity crunch or a run on the Bank.
 The Constitution of Crisis management team has been provided in policy to provide direction for handling any crisis.